worhasdev/rogravityRewritten/README.md

 **Next, the explanation of the theory behind the physics, how they work, and how they are expansive.**

 When it comes to vectors and forces, we must understand the basic logic behind how the system would work.
-Applying a downwards force on the player towards the floor, as they orient based on the surface they stand on generally would be the best way to go.
+Applying a downwards force on the player towards the floor, as they orient based on the surface they stand on generally would be the best way to go about solving the gravity.

+Establishing public player variables that can be manipulated by any script, which will then effect the player --> wip

 *TBD*